19hours/sg-statutes/Acts/Statutory Bodies and Government Companies (Protection of Secrecy) Act.md

 ### Consent for prosecution

 4\.
-No prosecution shall be instituted under this Act without the written consent of the Attorney-General.
+No prosecution shall be instituted under this Act without the written consent of the Public Prosecutor.

+[15/2010 wef 02/01/2011]

 ### Amendment of Schedule